-However, the main contribution of our analysis is that we are able to show that this result is to be expected also when the NPC is a seriously flawed model, and that the typical NPC is encompassed by an existing framework for inflation modeling known as the imperfect competition model (ICM) of wage and price setting.
-Specifically, our analyses show conclusively that the expected rate of future inflation and the wage-share serve as replacements for ICM specific equilibrium correction terms.
-Adding these terms to the NPC model critically affect the estimated coefficient of the forward term, not only is the coefficient insignificant, the point estimate is also very close to zero.
+However, one main result of our analysis is that researcher's will be able to empirical confirm the NPC also when it is not an encompassing model.
+Hence an encompassing approach is a necessary ingredient in the empirical assessment of the NPC.
+We also find that the typical NPC is encompassed by an existing model known as the imperfect competition model (ICM) of wage and price setting.
+Specifically, our analysis show conclusively that the expected rate of future inflation and the wage-share serve as replacements for ICM specific equilibrium correction terms.
+Adding these terms to the NPC model critically affect the estimated coefficient of the forward term, not only is the coefficient insignificant, the point estimate is practically zero.
+Hence, the search goes on to find a congruent encompassing model which has lead in inflation as a statistically and economically significant explanatory variable.